Skip to content

 ):

-will cause that the service will be initialised once, just when the set_mocked_aws_provider([<region>]) is mocked out using mock.patch.
+will cause that the service is initialized only once—at the moment of mocking out set_mocked_aws_provider([<region>]) using mock.patch.

-Then, at the check_level when Python tries to import the client with from prowler.providers.<provider>.services.<service>.<service>_client, since it is already mocked out, the execution will continue using the service_client without getting into the <service>_client.py.
+Later, when Python attempts to import the client at the check level, the execution continues usingfrom prowler.providers.<provider>.services.<service>.<service>_client.
+As a result of it being already mocked out, the execution will continue using service_client without getting into <service>_client.py.

 GCP

-The following code shows how to use MagicMock to create the service objects for a GCP check test.
-It is a real example adapted for informative purposes.
+The following code demonstrates how to use MagicMock to create service objects for a GCP check test.
+This is a real-world implementation, adapted for instructional clarity.

 from re import search